 If you want the brightest image possible, set the Picture Mode to 'Vivid'.
 We were able to get 549 cd/m² in the 10% peak window test.
 Note that the 'Vivid' mode disables most picture settings.

-Mediocre HDR peak brightness.
+The HDR peak brightness is mediocre.
 This TV gets brighter in HDR than in SDR, but it's still not enough to truly bring out highlights.
 Luckily, it doesn't lose its brightness across varied content.

 We measured the HDR peak brightness in the 'HDR Cinema' Picture Mode with Contrast and Backlight at their max.
 If you want an even brighter image, use these same settings in the 'HDR Vivid' Picture Mode.
 We got 525 cd/m² in the 10% peak window test.